 - Assist with various tabling and outreach events; and

 - Complete administrative tasks and provide front desk support.

 Join the VOICES team!

-VOICES volunteers come from diverse backgrounds and bring a wide array of skills to OFWDSVS.
+VOICES volunteers come from diverse backgrounds and bring a wide array of skills to DSVS.
 Whether you have a few hours or a few days, we are grateful for your time.

 - Volunteers’ skills and talents play an important role in helping us create communities where everyone can live free of violence.

 - Volunteers’ dedication and reliability instills quality into our programs and services.

 - Volunteers’ gifts of time teaches our children and youth the importance of giving back to our community.

 Help victims of violence: As a volunteer, you will help us to provide support and promote justice for victims of violence, their families and communities.

 Work from convenient locations: We have an array of services in the various regions of the county, which means volunteer activities are most likely available in locations close to where you live, work, or go to school.